croox/generator-wp-dev-env/README.md

 # Make it your working directory
 cd ~/path/to/myproject

+# (recommended) Set up remote origin, so the upstream can be set during project generation.

 # Run the generator and follow the prompts to create a new theme/plugin
 yo wp-dev-env